Love Simon Movie, High School Romantic Comedy

 If the trailer is a true indication of what's to come, Love, Simon could join the ranks of just-this-side-of-sweet high school flicks, like Perks of Being a Wallflower, Juno, and 10 Things I Hate About You.

-With just the right mix of humor and heart, Love, Simon has already won me over.
+With just the right mix of humour and heart, Love, Simon has already won me over.
 Also already sold?
-Check out the film when it hits theaters March 16.
+Check out the film when it hits UK cinemas 16th March.

 Advertisement